Alon Skuy is a photojournalist born in Johannesburg, South Africa and based in Miami, Florida.

-Alon Skuy, a photojournalist born in Johannesburg, began work as a photographer for The Star, Saturday Star and the Sunday Independent, and later moved on to be chief photographer of The Times and Sunday Times.
-His work focuses on issues relating to inequality, resilience and conflict, and life on the fringes of society.
+After completing a course at The Market Photo Workshop, he began working as a photographer for some of the country’s largest publications.
+He later moved on to be Chief Photographer of the Sunday Times and The Times in South Africa, focusing on issues relating to inequality, resilience and life on the fringes of society.

-For more than a decade, Skuy has documented xenophobia in South Africa, and together with colleague James Oatway, published a book on the subject in 2021, entitled (BR)OTHER
+For more than a decade, Skuy has documented xenophobia in South Africa, and together with colleague James Oatway, published a book on the subject in 2021, entitled [BR]OTHER.

 In 2022, Skuy published MARiKANA 2012/2022, a body of work commemorating a decade since the Marikana Massacre, a watershed moment in South Africa’s history.